President + CEO

 Now, and by us.

-Joe has been responsible for strategic direction of The Freshwater Trust for more than a decade, growing the organization’s budget tenfold during that time.
+Joe has been responsible for strategic direction of The Freshwater Trust for more than two decades, growing the organization’s budget tenfold during that time.
 He is focused on the next generation of conservation tools at the intersection of technology and finance to get results on the ground.
 In addition to formal advisory roles in B Corp, foundation and government settings, he is a patented inventor, author of the book “Quantified: Redefining Conservation for the Next Economy” published by Island Press and has served as founding board chair of the Council for Responsible Sport.
 Joe has also served as a guest lecturer at the Stanford Graduate School of Business and the Kellogg School of Management at Northwestern University.
 He holds a B.A. from Dartmouth College and a J.D. from Lewis & Clark College with an emphasis in natural resources and water law.

 Check out Joe Whitworth’s keynote address at WEFTEC in New Orleans on September 26, 2016.